MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/combine-office-add-in-and-teams-app.md

 1. [Prepare the Teams app project](#prepare-the-teams-app-project)
 1. [Create an Office Add-in project](#create-an-outlook-add-in-project) that is initially separate from your Teams app project.
-1. [Merge the manifest](#merge-the-manifest) from the Outlook Add-in project into the unified Microsoft 365 manifest.
+1. [Merge the manifest](#merge-the-manifest) from the Outlook Add-in project into the unified manifest for Microsoft 365.
 1. [Copy the Outlook Add-in files to the Teams app project](#copy-the-outlook-add-in-files-to-the-teams-app-project).
 1. [Edit the tooling configuration files](#edit-the-tooling-configuration-files).
 1. [Run the app and add-in locally at the same time](#run-the-app-and-add-in-locally-at-the-same-time)